 Wallace’s and Fleischer’s comments notwithstanding, there is certainly still a need for moderators to ask the candidates more probing questions and repeated follow-ups.
 But does that mean moderators are the best option for fact-checking the candidates?

-““I’d rather trust PolitiFact or The Washington Post, which have done their homework and written
+““I’d rather trust PolitiFact or The Washington Post, which have done their homework and written in a nuanced way, than rely on a moderator making a decision in real-time,” Alan Schroeder, a Northeastern University journalism professor and presidential debate historian told the Columbia Journalism Review.

 With fact-checking in real time, moderators also run the risk of being perceived as playing favorites.
 The bipartisan Annenberg Public Policy Center conducted a series of focus groups last year on presidential debate reform and the main complaint across age groups was that moderators “tend to take sides, giving one of the candidates the edge.”